zefangli/OLD_zefangli.github.io/index.md

 _Research Assistant_

 - Assisted in modeling and simulation of the 7-DOF robotic arm.
-- Participated in establishing the communication between ROS and ROS2.
+- Participated in establishing communication between ROS and ROS2.

 # Activities